mistralai/platform-docs-public/docs/guides/basic-RAG.md

 ```

 ### Load into a vector database
 Once we get the text embeddings, a common practice is to store them in a vector database for efficient processing and retrieval.
-There are several vector database to choose from.
+There are several vector databases to choose from.
 In our simple example, we are using an open-source vector database Faiss, which allows for efficient similarity search.

 With Faiss, we instantiate an instance of the Index class, which defines the indexing structure of the vector database.
 We then add the text embeddings to this indexing structure.